Land and Water Conservation Fund (LWCF)

 Child Nutrition Reauthorization

 Every five years, the Child Nutrition Act must be reauthorized to continue funding for the Summer Food Service Program (SFSP) and the Child and Adult Care Food Program (CACFP).
 SFSP and CACFP are managed by the U.S. Department of Agriculture (USDA) and provide the reimbursement dollars for after-school and summer meal programs at park and recreation agencies.
 Park and recreation agencies are the largest public provider of healthy meals and snacks to children outside of schools.
-The current iteration of the Child Nutrition Act, the Healthy, Hunger-Free Kids Act of 2010, expires on September 30th.
+The current iteration of the Child Nutrition Act, the Healthy, Hunger-Free Kids Act of 2010, expired on September 30th, 2015.

 - Summer Meals Act of 2015 (S.613 and H.R.1728)